 - NEVER EVER give anyone your password.
 Doesn’t matter who asks or why.

 - Avoid opening unsolicited attachments.
 Scammers use them to transfer malware or viruses.

-- Be wary of unexpected emails that contain personal information.
-Scammers scrape personal information from the Internet and use it to trick recipients.
+- Be wary of social engineering.
+Scammers scrape personal information from the Internet and use it to impersonate friends or authority figures.

-- Don’t blindly click links in unsolicited email.
-Hover over the link with your mouse and see if the actual link matches the text.
-If they don’t match, treat with extreme caution or copy/paste the link text into your browser.
+- Don’t blindly click links.
+Hover over the link with your mouse and verify that the link matches the text.